CompCogNeuro/sims/ch10/sg/README.md

 The test sentences are designed to illustrate different aspects of the sentence comprehension task, as noted in the table.
 First, a set of role assignment tasks provide either semantic or purely syntactic cues to assign the main roles in the sentence.
 The semantic cues depend on the fact that only animate nouns can be agents, whereas inanimate nouns can only be patients.
 Although animacy is not explicitly provided in the input, the training environment enforces this constraint.
 Thus, when a sentence starts off with "The jelly...," we can tell that because jelly is inanimate, it must be the patient of a passive sentence, and not the agent of an active one.
 However, if the sentence begins with "The busdriver...," we do not know if the busdriver is an agent or a patient, and we thus have to wait to see if the syntactic cue of the word *was* appears next.

-* Do `Init Test` and then `Test Trial` to see the first word in the first test sentence.
+* Do `Test Init` and then `Test` `Step Trial` to see the start of the first test sentence, which is the special `start` indicator.
+Do `Step Trial` again to see the first word in the sentence.

-The first word of the active semantic role assignment sentence (`schoolgirl`) is presented, and the network correctly answers that schoolgirl is the agent of the sentence, which is shown in the `TrlOut` field in the left control panel.
-The `TrlErr` field has two values -- the first will show a `1` if there is an error in the Filler output, and the 2nd column shows `EncodeP` prediction errors (these are relatively common because getting the prediction exactly correct is impossible due to the stochastic way that sentences are made).
-The `TrlPred` field shows these predictions -- they are generally fairly reasonable despite the unpredictability.
+The first word of the active semantic role assignment sentence (`schoolgirl`) is presented, and the network correctly answers that schoolgirl is the agent of the sentence, which is shown in the `Output` in the text at the bottom of the network.
+The `TrlErr` output shows whether an error was made relative to the target.

 Note that there is no plus-phase and no training during this testing, so everything depends on the integration of the input words.

-* Continue to do `Test Trial` through to the final word in this Active semantic sentence (spoon).
-You can click on the `TstTrlPlot` tab to see a bar-plot of each trial as it goes through, with the network's `Output` response, and open up the full log by clicking on `TstTrlLog`.
+* Continue to do `Step Trial` through to the final word in this Active semantic sentence (spoon).
+You can click on the `Test Trial Plot` tab to see a bar-plot of each trial as it goes through, with the network's `Output` response.
+It is probably easier to see the full results in the `Test Trial` tab, which shows the `SentType` indicating the type of test sentence.

-You should observe that the network is able to identify correctly the roles of all of the words presented (a big blue bar will show up for any errors).
+You should observe that the network is able to correctly identify most of the roles of the words presented, and it makes a generally sensible response when it makes a mistake.
 Because in this sentence the roles of the words are constrained by their semantics, this success demonstrates that the network is sensitive to these semantic constraints and can use them in parsing.

-* Hit `Reset TstTrlLog` and then `Test Trial` through the next sentence (Active syntactic) -- you can do `Test Seq` to zip through the entire sequence of one sentence and just look at the bar plot.
+* `Step Trial` through the next sentence (Active syntactic).

 This sentence has two animate nouns (busdriver and teacher), so the network must use the syntactic word order cues to infer that the busdriver is the agent, while using the "gave to" syntactic construction to recognize that the teacher is the recipient.
-Observe that through the multiple queries of Agent, it remembers correctly that it is the previously seen busdriver, not the more recently seen teacher.
+Observe that through the multiple queries of Agent, it remembers correctly that it is the previously seen busdriver, not the more recently seen teacher (although it might make a mistake sometimes).

 In the next sentence, the passive construction is used, but this should be obvious from the semantic cue that `jelly` cannot be an agent.